francescopapaleo/neural-audio-spring-reverb/README.md

 # Neural Audio Spring Reverb

+This repository is based on the results of a Master's thesis developed at the Music Technology Group (MTG), Universitat Pompeu Fabra (UPF), Barcelona.
+The work was carried out by Francesco Papaleo and supervised by Xavier Lizarraga.
+If you use or build upon this work, please consider citing the associated publications listed in the [Acknowledgements](#acknowledgements) and [Citation](#citation) sections.

 *This project wants to address the modelling of the spring reverb, using deep neural networks, in particular: CNN (convolutional) and LSTM/GRU (recurrent).
 The main goal is to investigate the potential of neural networks in modelling such nonlinear time-invariant system, and to compare the results with the state of the art methods.*

 ## Table of Contents